muralco/pickled-cucumber/docs/entities.md

 });
 ```

-Do note that just like `tableName` you can specify any number of arguments you
+Do note that just like `tableName`, you can specify any number of arguments you
 need in order to define your entity.
 Check the _built-in_ implementations for
 inspiration.